 The Difference Between Sea Scallops and Bay Scallops

 - Sea Scallops are the most common class in Maine.
 They are noted for their larger shells and edible meat and are caught further from land.

 - Bay scallops, on the other hand, are not indigenous to Maine.
 Technically, the northern range of bay scallops extends only to Cape Cod.
 However, smaller scallops caught in shallow waters closer to bays and estuaries may sometimes be identified as bay scallops.

 The Potential of Culturing Scallops

 Pressure on inshore scallop populations has prompted efforts to culture scallops.
 In such environments, bay or sea scallops can be produced.
 The potential market for Maine farm-raised scallops is very positive.
 Scallops may respond more quickly to farming initiatives because they reproduce quickly in smaller numbers.
 A mature female scallop produces over a hundred million eggs annually.
-The grow-out time from egg or spat to a harvest size that is commercially viable takes an estimated twenty-four to thirty-six months.
+The grow-out time from egg or spat to a commercially viable harvest size takes an estimated twenty-four to thirty-six months.

 The Sustainability of Maine’s Scallop Population

 Scallops are a vital part of Maine’s seafood industry.
 For that reason, sustainable efforts are underway in Maine to protect scallop populations.
 The DMR limits the inshore scallop season to winter and monitors the catch daily.
 Areas are subject to closure when scallop harvest levels decline.
 More promising is the economics and profitability of scallop farming.
 Continued farming initiatives ensure that scallops are sustainably harvested in Maine’s waters for generations.